clem1408/Langford-s-Problem/README.md

 - Navigate to the desired folder.
 - Run the shell script.
 - View the results.
-- For example, to run Langfordv10:
+- For example, if we run Langfordv10:

 ```
 sh langfordv10.sh